smokeyfro/directus-extension-bundle-api-fetch/README.md

 Connect to the 3rd-party api's, then add selected items to your configured collection.

+I had originally planned on using Clearbit for the demo (look up a person using their email, then create a new contact using the api response), but I decided to go with TVMaze because it doesn't require having an api key.
+Feel free to fork the code and adapt it to your needs.

+Being that this is my first Directus extension, I'd love to get feedback on whether there is anything that could be improved, doesn't work or is just plain wrong.

 ## Details

 - Speed up the process of adding items from external sources.